 The Shore Sky Tower

 To ensure you get the perfect view, the fencing is made from glass so there is absolutely nothing obstructing your views.
 There are also a range of telescopes available for a closer look.
 If you dare, be sure to walk out over the glass floor section which feels like you are floating above the city!
+Plus this is definitely a Malacca famous place to experience.

 The Shore Sky Tower is open daily until 10.30 pm Sunday to Thursday and 11.30 pm on Fridays and Saturdays.